 |10-15 Months||12-14 hours||Average awake time is 3-4 hours||6-8 p.m.||Stick with 2 naps, if possible; most babies aren’t ready to transition to one nap until 15-18 months.
 If your baby goes through the 12 month nap regression, use the earlier bedtime to make up for lost nap sleep.|

 |15 Months-3 Years||12-14 hours||Average awake time is about 5 hours||6-8 p.m.||Your toddler will transition to needing just one afternoon nap by about 18 months.
 That nap should be about 2-2.5 hours in length.
 Use the earlier bedtime during the transition from 2 naps to 1, and during the 18 month and 2 year sleep regressions, to make up for any lost sleep.
 By 2 years of age, you should start using 7:00 as your earliest bedtime; the 6:00 bedtime is more appropriate for younger toddlers.|

-*Average Wake Time refers to the amount of time your baby or toddler is able to comfortably stay awake during the day, between naps.
+*Average Wake Time refers to the amount of time your baby or toddler can comfortably stay awake during the day, between naps.

 Want to save and print this chart?
-CLICK HERE for a print-friendly PDF copy of Best Baby Bedtimes by Age!
+Get a print-friendly PDF copy of Best Baby Bedtimes by Age!

 Click here to learn more about how to get your free guide.

 A better night’s sleep could be just a few clicks away.
 So don’t wait!
 Download now, and start your journey to better sleep tonight!